seanharrington256/boise_qiime_2022/qiime2_tutorial.md

 ## 2. Installation and setup

-The QIIME2 software is built from a lot of different pieces and dependencies, and so installation is done using conda or virtual machines.
+As discussed above, QIIME2 is not a single program, but a pipeline that incorporates multiple other programs.
+This means that installation of QIIME2 is not a trivial endeavor because it has a whole slew of dependencies and components.
+Fortunately, these have all been combined into easily installed conda environments and virtual machines.

 I find conda installation to be the easiest (both here and for many other programs). conda allows users to create separate environments that programs are installed into, which allows users to have multiple versions of the same program all installed on the same machine, each within a different conda environment.
-This can be very useful with QIIME because some versions of QIIME have different features.
+This can be very useful with QIIME2 because some versions of QIIME2 have different features or support different plugins.
 Full details of QIIME2 installation options can be found [here](https://docs.qiime2.org/2022.2/install/), but we'll stick with conda:

 If you do not already have a conda install on your system, install miniconda following the instructions [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).

 Then run the following to download the conda environment file and install QIIME from file into that environment at the same time.
 Note that most conda installs of other programs can be done from a remote source without first downloading a file.

 ```
 conda install wget